 GeneCards Summary for HLA-DMB Gene

 HLA-DMB (Major Histocompatibility Complex, Class II, DM Beta) is a Protein Coding gene.
-Diseases associated with HLA-DMB include alopecia universalis and rheumatoid arthritis.
+Diseases associated with HLA-DMB include Alopecia Universalis and Rheumatoid Arthritis.
 Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and TCR Signaling (Qiagen).
 GO annotations related to this gene include MHC class II protein complex binding.
 An important paralog of this gene is HLA-DMA.

 UniProtKB/Swiss-Prot Summary for HLA-DMB Gene